SCCapstone/FitbitTeam/README.md

 ## Testing Account

-If you don't want to make an account, here is one used for testing:
+If you don't want to make an account, here is one used for testing :\
-Email : test@email.com
+Email : test@email.com\
 Password : 123456

 ## Code scaffolding